Richmond-Based Metallic Epoxy Installers • Vancouver, BC

 Metallic Epoxy Flooring Vancouver, BC

-Priority One Epoxy Flooring installs metallic epoxy flooring in Vancouver, BC for showrooms, salons, studios, designer commercial interiors, and select residential feature spaces.
-We build metallic floors with diamond grinding, surface refinement, repair where needed, and a protective clear coat selected for your traffic, sheen, and long-term cleanability.
+Priority One Epoxy Flooring installs metallic epoxy flooring in Vancouver, BC for showrooms, salons, studios, basements, lobbies, and designer feature interiors.
+We build metallic floors with diamond grinding, surface refinement, repair where needed, and a premium clear coat chosen for your traffic, sheen, and long-term cleanability.

-Why Vancouver clients choose us for metallic epoxy flooring
+Why Vancouver clients trust us for metallic epoxy flooring

 Prep-first installation